Greg Timp

 Gregory Louis Timp is a professor of Electrical Engineering and Biological Sciences at the University of Notre Dame.
-A graduate of the Massachusetts Institute of Technology, Timp has previously worked at Bell Laboratories and the University of Illinois.
+A graduate of the Massachusetts Institute of Technology, Timp has previously worked at Bell Laboratories and the University of Illinois Urbana-Champaign.
 He has worked with low temperature transport, nanostructure physics and, since 2000, research at the boundary between biology and nanoelectronics.
 He is a Fellow of the American Association for the Advancement of Science, the American Physical Society, the Institute of Electrical and Electronics Engineers.